yy-tromb/yy-many-convert/README.md

 ## Usage
 ### **You need to install [Node.js](https://nodejs.org/en)**
 Usage: `path_to_Node.js path_to_yy-many-convert.js {source_folder} {output_folder} {MAX_PROCESS (int)}`
-### I recomend that MAX_PROCESS value is less your computer core counts.
+### I recomend that MAX_PROCESS value is less the number of your computer cores.
 ## Custom
 Please edit some code.
 in line 15:`const CONVERT_COMMAND = "ffmpeg";` for your favorite converter like qaac.